 Uncontrolled Islanding Identification in Stability Studies

 Uncontrolled islanding is the separation and loss of synchronism between a portion of the interconnection and the remaining interconnected system.
-Islanding originates with uncontrolled loss of branches, ending with the formation of subnetwork islands.
+Islanding originates with uncontrolled loss of branches, ending with the formation of sub-network islands.

 Generators disconnected from the System by fault clearing action or by a Special Protection System are not considered out of synchronism.
 Similarly, islands formed from being disconnected from the System by fault clearing action or by a Special Protection System are not considered an uncontrolled island.

-Subnetworkss islands have the following characteristics:
+Sub-network islands have the following characteristics:

-The subnetwork islands have both generation and load to support the continuation of the island.
+The sub-network islands have both generation and load to support the continuation of the island.

-The subnetworks formed are not connected to each other.
+The sub-networks formed are not connected to each other.

 Uncontrolled islanding in a screening study could cause: